ollipekka/Noobish/README.md

 ![Noobish](screenshots/hello.png "Hello Noobish!")

 Noobish is an experimental element tree / ui library for MonoGame written with F#.
-Noobish supports multiple basic components and supports limited customization.
+Noobish supports multiple basic components and limited customization through themes and custom components.
+Noobish uses non-complex (one stretch) Nine Patches for component images.
 Noobish can be used with mobile devices.

-Since Noobish is designed for Elmish, the whole element tree is rebuilt on each *'view'* call.
-Noobish persists state of elements between view cycles to keep scroll position.
+Since Noobish is designed for Elmish, the element tree is rebuilt on each *'view'* call.
+Noobish persists state of elements between view cycles to keep state stuch as scroll position.

 ## Supported components

 * **h1**, **h2**, **h3** represent headers of varying sizes.
 * **label** is the basic visualization of short single-line text.
-* **p** displays wrapped multiline text.
+* **p** renders wrapped multiline text.
 * **scroll** enables scrolling of the overflowing content.
-* **textbox** captures user input.
+* **textbox** captures user key input.
-* **button** provides something to click on.
+* **button** provides something for the users to click on.
-* **Combobox** allows selecting a dropdown.
+* **Combobox** allows selecting a value from a dropdown.
 * **Checkbox** is a toggleable selection with a text.
 * **hr** is a nice line to divide content.
-* **div/panel** composes a simple layout.
+* **div** and **panel** provide a simple block layout.
-* **grid** composes a complex layout.
+* **grid** creates a complex layout.

 ## Attributes